Do I need a licence for my wedding bar or event?

 - the sale of alcohol (either at a cash bar or as part of a ticket price)

-Numbers 5 and 6 mean that included in most weddings and parties there will be a licensable activity.
+Numbers 5 and 6 mean that included in most events there could be a licensable activity.
 However, for a licence to be required for activities 1 to 8 they must take place “for a consideration or with a view to a profit” which means that a band performing at a wedding or event where the guests have not been charged an admission fee would not require the event to have a licence, whereas a charity concert where donations are sought from the audience would need to be licenced.

 Number 9 only covers the sale of alcohol.
 You can give away as much drink as you like to your guests as long as you do not charge them for it.